What's it about?

-A gathering of international experts providing CPD on sepsis prevention, diagnosis and management in Africa and other low-income countries.
+International experts discuss sepsis prevention, diagnosis and management in Africa and other low-income countries

 - Sepsis definitions and the challenge of sepsis recognition in Africa